Northern bald ibis: Taxonomy

-The northern bald ibis was described and illustrated by Swiss naturalist Conrad Gesner in his Historiae animalium in 1555, and given the binomial name Upupa eremita by Carl Linnaeus in his 1758 Systema Naturae.
+The northern bald ibis was described and illustrated by Swiss naturalist Conrad Gessner in his Historiae animalium in 1555, and given the binomial name Upupa eremita by Carl Linnaeus in his 1758 Systema Naturae.
 It was moved to its current genus by the German herpetologist Johann Georg Wagler in 1832.
 This species has an interesting history of description, oblivion and rediscovery.

 The species probably split into two distinct populations at least 400 years ago and, since then, the two populations have been diverging morphologically, ecologically, and genetically; nevertheless, the Turkish and Moroccan populations of this ibis are not currently classed as separate subspecies.
 One consistent difference between the eastern and western birds is a single mutation in the cytochrome b gene of their mitochondrial DNA.

 Fossils of the northern bald ibis have been found at a Holocene (c.
 10,000 years ago) site in southern France, in middle Pleistocene (c.
 900,000 years ago) strata in Sicily, and in Pliocene-Pleistocene boundary (c.
 1.8 million years ago) deposits on the Mediterranean coast of Spain.
 What appears to be an ancestral form, Geronticus balcanicus, was found in the late Pliocene of Bulgaria, further illustrating the early widespread presence of this genus in Europe, and suggesting that Geronticus eremita may have originated in southeastern Europe or the Middle East.